dylanaraps/google/README.md

 I recreated google's homepage for an assignment on http://www.theodinproject.com/

-I'm aware that the site isn't an exact clone of google's homepage, I didn't want to just hit F12 and copy all the styles.
+I'm aware that the site isn't an exact clone of google's homepage, I didn't want to make it an exact copy.
+I wanted to change the way parts of the page looked.

 Benefits of making it from scratch: